Russia's war on Ukraine latest news: Putin has no regrets | Law-Order

 President Vladimir Putin said the world faced the most dangerous decade since World War Two as Western elites scrambled to prevent what he saw as the inevitable crumbling of the global dominance of the United States and its allies.
 In one of his longest public appearances since he sent troops into Ukraine on Feb.
 24, Putin signalled he had no regrets about what he calls "a special operation".

-* Russia will retaliate if its state and citizens' assets are confiscated by the European Union, the Foreign Ministry said.
-Asked about comments reportedly made by European leaders suggesting Russian assets in the European Union could be confiscated, Foreign Ministry Spokeswoman Maria Zakharova said that this would be "stealing".
-QUOTES
+ECONOMY * Russia will retaliate if its state and citizens' assets are confiscated by the European Union, the Foreign Ministry said.

-"The historical period of the West's undivided dominance over world affairs is coming to an end," Putin told the Valdai Discussion Club, a gathering of Russian specialists.
-"We talk more, we smile more, yes, it brings us together quite a lot," Kyiv resident Liudmylla explaining how people in her apartment block have responded to the war.
+QUOTES "The historical period of the West's undivided dominance over world affairs is coming to an end," Putin told the Valdai Discussion Club, a gathering of Russian specialists.
 (Compiled by Cynthia Osterman, Robert Birsel, Alex Richardson and Andrew Heavens)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)